 Straight Talk and T-Mobile both offer entry-level unlimited plans, which are designed for people who use their phone to talk, text, browse social media, and stream music, but aren’t interested in streaming video, gaming, or using a mobile hotspot.

 Straight Talk’s StraightSAVINGS Nationwide plan is a cheap way to score unlimited talk, text, and data.
 There is an important downside, though: the plan’s 5G speeds are significantly slower than T-Mobile’s entry-level options (the Essential Savers and Essentials plans) and is deprioritized whenever there’s congestion on the Verizon network.
-T-Mobile’s plans, on the other hand, guarantee 50GB of high-speed service every month.
+Unlike their other unlimited plans, T-Mobile’s Essentials plans are also deprioritized during network congestion and are further deprioritized if users exceed their 50GB data allowance.

 {{cards-1}}